alinex/node-validator/README.md

 __Matching__

-See below in the path locator description for the more complex search pattern.
+See below in the path locator description for the more complex search patterns.

 __Subchecks__